 With the very generous assistance of the John Antcliffe Fund, a sponsored by-fellowship has been established for a project concerned with the political, economic or social history of the 'Thatcher era' (approximately the period 1975-1997).

-Artist By-Fellowships are offered from time to time to visual artists, performing artists, persons engaged in dramatic production and musicians, who wish to use the facilities of College, the University, or local galleries and museums to advance their activities.
+Artist By-Fellowships are offered from time to time to visual artists, performing artists, musicians and persons engaged in creative writing or dramatic production, who wish to use the facilities of College, the University, or local galleries and museums to advance their activities.
 There is no stipend attached to these By-Fellowships, and no entitlement to accommodation in College.
 The duration of an Artist By-Fellowship may be from one term to one academic year.

+Candidates for Artist By-Fellowships will only be considered if their application is supported by a Fellow of the College.
+Would-be candidates should seek to identify and consult with appropriate Fellows in the first instance.
 The advice of the Hanging Committee will be sought in appointing visual artists.
-Other categories of artists will be considered on the recommendation of the Senior Tutor and a College Director of Studies in an appropriate subject.
+Other categories of artists will be considered on the recommendation of the Fellow supporting the application, in consultation with the Senior Tutor and appropriate Directors of Studies within the College.

 For further details, please contact the Vice Master.